 Go With Reusable Kegs for Gatherings

-Social distancing has put the kibosh on its share of get togethers this year, including Oktoberfest,-but festive gatherings have to return some time.
-When they do, you’ll want to consider purchasing a keg rather than single-use bottles or cans by the case.
-Not only will you avoid overflowing your garbage barrel and recycling bin, but you’ll save some money as well.
+Social distancing put the kibosh on its share of get togethers during the past two years, but festive gatherings are back.
+When planning yours, consider purchasing a keg rather than single-use bottles or cans by the case.
+Not only will you avoid overflowing your trash can and recycling bin, but you’ll save some money as well.
 According to beer store chain Craft Beer Cellar, who looked at a range of styles and price points for sixtels (which yield about 41 proper 16-ounce pints), “a customer would spend ~$15 to $25 more buying the equivalent amount of canned beer.”

 Choose Brews Made With Local Ingredients

 Choosing beers brewed with locally grown ingredients is an easy way to combat the problem of the aforementioned beer miles.
 When the ingredients travel less, and are bought direct from a farmer, it helps grow your local economy.
 Though its not practical to expect that every brewery will feature local ingredients in all of its beers, ask your local brewer which offerings do.
-If there’s a brew or two on the menu with at least some ingredients the originate close to home, choose those.
-While you’ve got their ear, let the brewer know that shortening the supply chain matters to you.
+If there’s a brew or two on the menu with at least some ingredients that originate close to home, choose those.
+While you’ve got their ear, let the brewer or beer pourer know that shortening their supply chain matters to you.

 Bring a Reusable Bag When You Beer Shop

 In addition to buying local brands, it’s also important to avoid unnecessary packaging for to-go purchases.
 That’s why some eco-conscious breweries have been ditching plastic rings and can carriers in favor of cardboard or even compostable options.
-Despite being marketed as “100% recyclable,” the truth is that plastic packaging isn’t in most residential curbside collections.
+Despite being marketed as “100% recyclable,” the truth is that plastic packaging isn’t accepted in most residential curbside collections.
 Next time you go beer shopping, bring along a reusable bag or portable cooler to tote your beer home.
-If it’s already topped by a PakTech, consider taking it off, turning it in, and telling the retail person that you don’t support single-use plastic.
+If it’s already topped by a carrier or ring, consider taking it off, turning it in, and telling the retail person that you prefer to avoid single-use plastic.